-Feature Questions and Answers Feature Questions are attached to objectives in order to gather community feedback and Definition consensus around a specific issue or point of discussion User story "As someone involved in the policy drafting process, I want to get feedback and consensus from the community on an issue, so that the results can be used to inform the policy drafting."
+Feature Questions and Answers Feature Definition Questions are attached to objectives in order to gather community feedback and consensus around a specific issue or point of discussion User story "As someone involved in the policy drafting process, I want to get feedback and consensus from the community on an issue, so that the results can be used to inform the policy drafting."
 Description Questions are attached to objectives; they are individually shareable and designed to spread via social media.
 Users viewing questions can add their own answers or show their agreement or disagreement with an existing answer.
 Technical implementation Questions and answers are created by submitting web forms to the frontend application that then calls out to the restful objective8 http API on the users behalf.
-Screenshot of Testing done Dijective Sign out ALPHA: This is a testing build of Objective8.
-Features and data may change several times a day.
-Cobjective Drafts (0)
+Screenshot of Testing done Intrastructure and processing and